WisGateOS 2 Extensions User Manual

 - Click Configure button of the VPN tunnel.
 On the next window, click the Enable Connection switch to enable the OpenVPN tunnel and click Save changes.

-- You can see the assigned IP in the OpenVPN overview page.
+- You may also see the assigned IP in the OpenVPN overview page.

 Operation and Maintenance